-At the local and regional level, regional mobile crisis hubs, local CSBs, local law enforcement, PSAPs, local governments, private crisis providers, cross-sector quarterly meeting attendees (which may overlap with CIT stakeholder groups), Equity at Intercept 0 leads in the area/surrounding area, and twice yearly meetings of the original local Marcus Stakeholder group, play a role in accountability for the local Marcus Alert system.
+At the local and regional level, regional mobile crisis hubs, local CSBs, local law enforcement, PSAPs, local governments, private crisis providers, cross-sector quarterly meeting attendees (which may overlap with CIT stakeholder groups or other crisis-related quarterly meetings), Equity at Intercept 0 leads in the area/surrounding area, and twice yearly meetings of the original local Marcus Stakeholder group, play a role in accountability for the local Marcus Alert system.
 Local plans will include information regarding specific accountability for data and reporting for each of the three reporting requirements.
 The Marcus Alert coordinator position will convene the meetings.
 The local group will include a written statement for the local annual report.